-If you turn from the main road that leads to Shivpuri (not for beer in Rishikesh but something else) and walk along the many small, you will find a place swirling with all kind of adventure sports companies, alluring tourists to partake into its cultural destruction.
+If you turn from the main road that leads to Shivpuri (not for beer in Rishikesh but something else) and walk along the many small, you will find a place swirling with all kinds of adventure sports companies, alluring tourists to partake in its cultural destruction.